ergildo/LPR-A-to-Be/README.md

 # How to use

-I provided a file **requests/request-colletions** on project´s root path which is a postman´s request collections with all endpoint requests.
+I provided a file **requests/request-colletions** in project´s root path which is a postman´s request collections with all endpoint requests.
 Import it on Postman and test the application solution.

 # Documentation
 Unfortunatly, I did not configure the swagger documentation on the API Gateway.
 So, it means if want to access the endpoints documentation you have to do it individually for each microserves.